argonne-lcf/THAPI-spack/README.md

 ## Known Issues

-THAPI spack package (and some of its dependencies) is known to run into build failures with NVHPC SDK (available on ALCF Polaris for example).
+- THAPI Spack package (and some of its dependencies) is known to run into build failures with NVHPC SDK (available on ALCF Polaris for example).
 Please make sure to use GNU programming environment whenever possible.
+- Users have noticed `spack` processes getting killed (due to timeout) on login nodes on both ALCF Aurora and Polaris.
+Use a compute node whenever possible.

 ## Miscellaneous